Crane-Qin/P10-Path-Planning-Project/README.md

 ## My implementation

-First, I detected the car in the neibhbourhood, to indentify its lane id and speed.
+First, I detected the car in the neighborhood, to identify its lane id and speed.

 Second, I defined a `behaviour()` function.
 If there was a car in the front and blocked the main car, we tried to change lanes.
 If the main car was not in the middle lane, it would try to get back.

-Third, I used the previous waypoints to ensure continuaty.
+Third, I used the previous waypoints to ensure continuity.
 And I created 3 points in the front to apply the spline.
-Then I caluculted the distance 30 m ahead and interpolated points to control the accelation and jerk.
+Then I calculated the distance 30 m ahead and interpolated points to control the acceleration and jerk.

 Here is the [link](https://youtu.be/aYjE33uJALo) for my final implementation.
 The car could change lane lines safely with the given rules: